ody/puppet-pki/README.md

 # PKI Management with Puppet

-All of the OpenSSL work is done by the tools provided in EasyRSA from the OpenVPN 2.2.2 source.
+All of the OpenSSL work is currently done by the tools provided in EasyRSA from the OpenVPN 2.2.2 source, with the intention that some will be replaced by calling the openssl commands directly.

 ## Usage